Daimler to become 2016's biggest luxury car maker - CEO

-FRANKFURT German carmaker Daimler (DAIGn.DE) is to become this year's biggest and most profitable luxury car maker, its chief executive said on Thursday.
+FRANKFURT (Reuters) - German carmaker Daimler (DAIGn.DE) is to become this year's biggest and most profitable luxury car maker, its chief executive said on Thursday.

 "We will achieve it this year, four years ahead of time," Daimler CEO Dieter Zetsche said at an economic conference in Frankfurt, referring to the company's 2020 target of becoming the world's biggest premium carmaker.